Skip to main content

 • U.S. citizenship or eligible immigration status.

-If you are eligible, the DHS will check your references and criminal background to make sure you and your family will be good tenants.
-Families who have members who have a history of violent criminal activity, drug-related criminal activity, theft, identity theft, or other crimes against persons or property may not be eligible for Public Housing.
+If you are eligible, the department will check your references and criminal background to make sure you and your family will be good tenants.
+Families who have members with a history of violent criminal activity, drug-related criminal activity, theft, identity theft, or other crimes against persons or property may not be eligible for Public Housing.

 How the Public Housing Program works

-The Department of Housing Services is the landlord of its Public Housing units.
-Public Housing participants pay rent directly to the DHS.
+The department is the landlord of its Public Housing units and participants pay rent directly.
 The amount of rent tenants pay is based upon income, usually about 30% of the household's monthly adjusted income.
+For more about the Public Housing program, please refer to the U.S. Department of Housing and Urban Development.

 Equal Housing Opportunity logo